So begins the story of

 and still take their families out to the islands off the New England coast in

-safety.
-And after 50 years our Dolphin can still win races as this 2008 trophy attests!
-Marionette was 1st both days in her class, and had the the best corrected time in the entire 135 boat fleet in the Around Block Island Race.
+And after nearly 60 years our Dolphin can still win races as this 2008 trophy at left attests!
+Marionette was 1st both days in her class, and had the best corrected time in the entire 132 boat fleet in the Around Block Island Race.
 And, she won again in 2010!
+And in 2012!!
+And in 2015!!!

 |